 | Customizability | Infinitely extendable via add-ons | Essential features built in as standard |

-Anki's greatest strength is the add-on ecosystem and community scale that has been built up over more than 15 years.
+Anki's greatest strength is the add-on ecosystem and community scale built up over nearly two decades.
 With thousands of add-ons, you can customize card templates, extend statistics, integrate with other services, and more.
-Meanwhile, Memly includes many of those capabilities out of the box, giving you a powerful learning environment without any setup.
+Memly ships many of those same capabilities out of the box, so there is no setup step before the first review.

 How Flashcard Creation Differs

-The card creation workflow is the biggest difference between the two apps.
-Let's compare the specific steps.
+The card creation workflow is the biggest difference between the two apps, and the gap is measured in what your hands have to do.

 Creating Cards in Anki